 When you send your meeting invite, simply attach presentations, spreadsheets, docs, or any other items you want to add for discussion.

-To start, go to your calendar in G Suite, click on “+Create”, then at the bottom of the modal box click on “More options”.
+To start, go to your calendar in Google Workspace, click on “+Create”, then at the bottom of the modal box click on “More options”.

 Then click the add details or add description field after you’ve filled out the event name.
 Here, you can insert details, contact info, any instructions you might have, and links for your appointment.

 After that, you’ll want to add your attachments.
 Click on the paper clip icon just above where you wrote your description.
 It is the first icon in the description box.
 After you click that icon, find your document, image, or file and add it to your meeting invite.